 - Start by laying your lashes curl-side-up on a dry, clean paper towel.

-- Gently wipe the cotton swab over your fake eyelashes, using enough pressure to take off the makeup but not hard enough to rip out the hairs.
+- Gently wipe the cotton swab over the falsie band, using enough pressure to take off the makeup and soak and debris.

 - Make sure to coat both lashes in the alcohol/makeup remover thoroughly.
 Let them sit for 5-10 minutes.